 Rainbow Swirl Cookies, also known as pinwheel cookies, are fun to make and even more fun to eat.
-Take your sugar cookies to a whole new level with these rainbow spiral cookies.
+Take your sugar cookies to a whole new level and, with one bite, meet your new favorite cookie.

 I know these may seem a little intimidating, but the method used makes these rainbow swirl cookies surprisingly simple to make.